-The International Union of Nutritional Sciences Iodine Global Network (IUNS/IGN) (formerly the International Council for Control of Iodine Deficiency Disorders [ICCIDD]) has been established in an effort to eliminate iodine deficiency in developing nations [15].
-The IUNS/IGN works with the World Health Organization (WHO) and the United Nations International Children's Emergency Fund (UNICEF) to develop national programs in Africa, Asia, Latin America, and Europe.
-The IUNS/IGN also seeks cooperation from the salt industry, which donates iodized salt to at-risk regions.
+The Iodine Global Network (IGN) was established in 1986 as an effort to eliminate iodine deficiency in developing nations.
+The IGN works with the World Health Organization (WHO), the United Nations International Children's Emergency Fund (UNI-CEF), and Nutrition International, among others, to develop national programs in Africa, Asia, Latin America, and Europe.
+The IGN also seeks cooperation from the salt industry, which donates iodized salt to at-risk regions.
+This initiative has proven successful, with IGN and WHO Global Scorecard of Iodine Nutrition showing that school-age children in 113 countries had insufficient iodine levels in 1993; in 2022, that number was reduced to 19 countries [8].
 In addition, Kiwanis International, a service club organization focusing its assistance on children 5 years of age and younger, has contributed more than \$105 million toward the global elimination of iodine deficiency disorders [9].